jpgonzalezra/unisocks/README.md

 node -v
 ```

-If you get an answer like this, it means that `Node.js` is installed and you may go to the [next section](#then-install-the-readme-generator).
+If you get an answer like this, it means that `Node.js` is installed and you may go to the https://nodejs.org/es/

 ```sh
 v10.18.0